 On the right panel where teacher quality is defined in terms of $\{q_{0.1,i}\}_{i\in[n]}$, \textsc{hom} now flags significantly fewer teachers than \textsc{het} for every threshold value.
 This is again due to the same combination of \textsc{hom} imposing a common $\sigma$ for all teachers and the negative correlation within $(\mu_i,\sigma_i)$, albeit through a different channel.
-Recall that $ q_{0.1,i} = \mu_i - 1.28\sigma_i $.
-As a result, \textsc{hom} understates how poorly the 10\textsuperscript{th}-percentile students will do under teachers with smaller $\mu_i$ whereas \textsc{het}, which incorporates the negative correlation in $(\mu_i,\sigma_i)$, does not.
-In absolute terms, the implications of both methodologies are very different.
-The \textsc{hom} methodology generally flags about 100 fewer teachers than does \textsc{het} as a result of its a-priori homoskedasticity restriction -- a restriction that Figure~\ref{fig:app.dens1} suggests to be misguided.
+Recall that $q_{0.1,i} = \mu_i - 1.28\sigma_i$.
+As a result, \textsc{hom} understates how poorly the 10\textsuperscript{th}-percentile students will do under teachers with smaller $\mu_i$, whereas \textsc{het}, which incorporates the negative correlation in $(\mu_i,\sigma_i)$, does not.
+The implications differ markedly in absolute terms: \textsc{hom} flags about 100 fewer teachers than \textsc{het}, a consequence of its a-priori homoskedasticity restriction -- one that Figure~\ref{fig:app.dens1} suggests is misguided.